lestercbarnsley/SasRMC/README.md

 ## Requirements

-**SasRMC will use Python 3.11 after the next push to main.
+**SasRMC will use Python 3.11 soon after the next push to main.
 Upgrade your Python installation today!**
 SasRMC is compatible with Python 3.10 and newer.
-An upgrade to Python 3.11 is planned for very soon after Jan 1, 2025.
+An upgrade to Python 3.11 is planned for very soon after 1 Jan, 2025.
 Support for Python 3.11 is planned until the end of 2025.
 SasRMC is dropping support for **conda**.
 Dependency management using **poetry** and **pipx** will be the preferred way going forward.
 Find out more here: https://python-poetry.org/

 ## Installation as a command-line tool